leonlinsx/minimal-mistakes/_posts/2019-02-28-Moloch-judger-of-social-credit.md

 > Every year try doing something you have never done before that is totally out of your comfort zone

-I've done stupid things because of this principle, but also many fantastic ones
+I've done stupid things because of this principle, but also many fantastic ones.
+You don't know if you like/dislike the idea of something vs the thing itself, until you actually try it

 > When you meet someone new, treat that person as a friend